Mbed-TLS/mbedtls/docs/architecture/psa-migration/testing.md

     `mbedtls_x509write_crt_set_issuer_key()`.)

-For some APIs, for example with `mbedtls_ssl_conf_psk_opaque()`, testing in `test_suite_ssl` was historicaly not possible, so we only have testing in `ssl-opt.sh`.
+For some APIs, for example with `mbedtls_ssl_conf_psk_opaque()`, testing in `test_suite_ssl` was historically not possible, so we only have testing in `ssl-opt.sh`.

 New APIs meant for internal use